microsoft/DNS-Challenge/README.md

 ## Details

-* The **datasets** and **datasets_fullband** folders are placeholders for the datasets.
+* The **datasets_fullband** folder is a placeholder for the datasets.
 That is, our data downloader script by default will place the downloaded audio data there.
-After the download, these directories will contain clean speech, noise, and room impulse responses required for creating the training data for wideband scenario.
+After the download, it will contain clean speech, noise, and room impulse responses required for creating the training data for wideband scenario.
 The script will also download here the test set that participants can use during the development stages.
 * The **NSNet2-baseline** directory contains the inference scripts and the ONNX model for the baseline Speech Enhancement method for wideband.
 * **download-dns-challenge-4.sh** - this is the script to download the data.
-By default, the data will be placed into `./datasets/` and `./datasets_fullband/` directories. _Please take a look at the script and **uncomment** the perferred download method._ Unmodified, the script performs a dry run and retrieves only the HTTP headers for each archive.
+By default, the data will be placed into the `./datasets_fullband/` folder. _Please take a look at the script and **uncomment** the perferred download method._ Unmodified, the script performs a dry run and retrieves only the HTTP headers for each archive.
 * **noisyspeech_synthesizer_singleprocess.py** - is used to synthesize noisy-clean speech pairs for training purposes.
 * **noisyspeech_synthesizer.cfg** - is the configuration file used to synthesize the data.
 Users are